Definitions, Terms and Facts about Autism and ADHD -Info Resourses

-Why Autism Terms Aren’t Always Helpful
+Why Autism Terms Aren’t Always Helpful?

 While some autism-related terms are descriptive, they’re not always helpful.
 Every individual on the Autism Spectrum is unique.
 Hence, as the old adage goes, if you’ve met one person with Autism, you’ve met one person with Autism!

-Some facts about autism
+Interesting facts about autism

 - The 2018 National Autism Spectrum Disorder Surveillance System (NASS) Report estimates autism’s prevalence as 1 in 66 children in Canada.
 This includes 1 in 42 boys and 1 in 189 girls.

-- Around one third of people with Autism remain nonverbal.
+- Around one-third of people with autism remain nonverbal.

-- Around one third of people with Autism have an intellectual disability.
+- Around one-third of people with Autism have an intellectual disability.

 - Certain medical and mental health issues frequently accompany autism.
-They include gastrointestinal (GI) disorders, seizures, sleep disturbances, attention deficit and hyperactivity disorder (ADHD), anxiety and phobias.
+They include gastrointestinal (GI) disorders, seizures, sleep disturbances, attention deficit, and hyperactivity disorder (ADHD), anxiety, and phobias.

 - Autism is treatable, not a hopeless condition!

-Some facts about ADHD
+Interesting facts about ADHD